stellar/slingshot/zkvm/docs/zkvm-spec.md

 ### Call proof
-An argument to the [`call`](#call) instruction, this proof is an extension of the Merkle path and contains the information to verify that a program is represented in the [Taproot tree](#taproot-tree).
+An argument to the [`call`](#call) instruction, this proof is an extension of the Merkle path and contains the information to verify that a program is represented in the [Taproot](#taproot) Merkle tree.
 It contains `X`, the signing key; a list of left-right neighbors, each a LE32 item, but excluding the program leaf and root hash; and a LE32 bit pattern, indicating each neighbor's position.

 ### Blinded program
 The blinded program is used for efficient construction of the Merkle tree, and it can either contain a program or its accompanying blinding factor.
 Thus, blinding factors are simply even items in the Merkle tree.
 We add the computation of the per-clause blinding factor, and we commit them as follows.